ibmendoza/go-examples/docker/cheatsheet.md

 The bridge network represents the ```docker0``` network present in all Docker installations.
 Unless you specify otherwise with the ```docker run --net=<NETWORK>``` option, the Docker daemon connects containers to this network by default.
 You can see this bridge as part of a host’s network stack by using the ifconfig command on the host.

+Docker does not support automatic service discovery on the default bridge network.
+If you want to communicate with container names in this default bridge network, you must connect the containers via the legacy ```docker run --link``` option.

 - https://docs.docker.com/v1.10/engine/userguide/networking/dockernetworks/